ColinKennedy/vim-git-backup/README.md

  - if `diff` command is executable, grep, tail, wc, etc.
  - if ghistory has sed / tac available, etc.
 - Add documentation for everything
+- Add checks for all system() calls to make sure that they work

 # vim-git-backup
 A top notch backup mechanism for Vim.
 Maintain copies of your files,